In some circumstances rent payments can be made from your universal credit direct to your landlord.

-It is your responsibility to budget and pay the rent to your landlord.
+It is usually your responsibility to budget and pay the full rent to your landlord.

 When universal credit can be paid to your landlord

-In some circumstances, the part of your universal credit that goes towards your rent can be paid directly to your landlord.
+In some circumstances, the housing costs element can be paid directly to your landlord.
 This is called an alternative payment arrangement.

-This could happen, for example, if you have rent arrears or you cannot manage your money properly.
+This could happen if, for example, you have rent arrears or cannot manage your money properly.

 Ask for payments to be made to your landlord

-You can ask for your housing costs money to be paid direct to your landlord if you're having problems paying your rent.
+You can ask for your housing costs element to be paid direct to your landlord if you're having problems paying your rent.

 After you make a claim for universal credit, you have an interview with an adviser at a Jobcentre Plus office.
 The adviser should ask you if you need any support to help manage on a monthly budget.